secretGeek/clowncar/README.md

 ## What's next?

 I am not sure.
 I need to add a contributing file, blog about it, add some more features, survive this global pandemic, get my life in order.
 Y'know... the usual.

+Currently the build does *not* pack the entire thing into a single self-contained executable/binary.
+I will do that once it becomes a standard part of .net core, soonish.
+(I'm not going to use one of those existing assembly weavers such as [fody](https://github.com/Fody/Fody) though they do sound interesting.)

+I'd like to have some well-known-themes/templates that can be applied.
+A list of available themes is discovered by checking: clowntown.secretgeek.net/themes/ (for example) and if you say "clowncare.exe --famous-theme=minimal-dark" then it will look for a list of files and their relative path, from a page returned from clowntown.secretgeek.net/themes/minimal-dark/, and it then downloads each file in that list, and puts them in the relative path, for use by the generator.
+Some kind of very simple file-based api, that I can maintain by having people do push requsts to a folder at a site.